Batyoaron/dcnukebot/README.md

 # Tutorial

-Go to the Discord Developer Portal and log in with your Discord account.
+1. Go to the Discord Developer Portal and log in with your Discord account.

-Once logged in, click on the "New Application" button.
+2. Once logged in, click on the "New Application" button.

-Give your application a name (this will be the name of your bot).
+3. Give your application a name (this will be the name of your bot).

-After creating the application, click on the "Bot" tab on the left sidebar, then click on the "Add Bot" button to create a bot user for your application.
+4. After creating the application, click on the "Bot" tab on the left sidebar, then click on the "Add Bot" button to create a bot user for your application.

-You'll see a "Token" section where you can copy your bot's token.
-Make sure to keep this token secure and never share it publicly.
-Choose the option "s" in the program and paste the token into the input field.
+5. You'll see a "Token" section where you can copy your bot's token.
+If you see "reset token" reset it.
+Choose the option "s" in the program and copy paste the token into the input field.

-Next, go to the "OAuth2" tab on the left sidebar.
+6. Next, go to the "OAuth2" tab on the left sidebar.
 Scroll down to the "OAuth2 URL Generator" section.

-Under "Scopes", select "bot".
+7. Under "Scopes", select "bot".

-Under "Bot Permissions", select the permissions your bot will need.
-For the bot we created earlier, it will need the "manage roles, manage channels, send messages, ban members" permission.
+8. Under "Bot Permissions", select the permissions your bot will need.
+For the bot we created earlier, it will need the **"manage roles, manage channels, send messages, ban members" permission.**

-After selecting the appropriate permissions, a URL will be generated.
+9. After selecting the appropriate permissions, a URL will be generated.
 With that url you can invite the bot to the server.

 ## What this program does?